eddiebrunson/FSND-Tournament-Results/README.md

 * Log into the virtual machine by entering `vagrant ssh` into the command line
 * Enter `cd /vagrant/tournament` to get inside the project directory

-2. Creat and connect to the database"
+2. Create and connect to the database"

 * To start PostgreSQL enter `psql`
 * To see the tables and views enter `\i tournament.sql`